Vtenext 25.02: A three-way path to RCE

 Number of vtenext installations analysed by Censys

-It is concerning to see how some vendors neglect the security of the products they sell and fail to implement a responsible disclosure program to collaborate with researchers.
 All of this ultimately harms customers, particularly small and medium-sized businesses that often lack robust vulnerability and risk management strategies, leaving them unknowingly exposed to significant risks.

 On August 13th, after notification of the article's publication, the vtenext team responded: